badruzeus/CloverEFI-4MU/README.md

 # CloverEFI-4MU
 ### Introduction
 First, I have to tell that Clover binary used on this repo is same as what you could get from <b>Official SourceForge</b> [here](https://sourceforge.net/projects/cloverefiboot/files/Bootable_ISO/).
-So, it definitely is able to boot OS X / macOS as well (if your mach is Hackintosh compatible, with advanced configs for sure).
+So, it definitely is able to boot OS X as well (if your mach is Hackintosh compatible, with advanced configs for sure).

 But, I decided to create a separated topic for answering a question: "How to use Clover w/o installing macOS on UEFI PC?".
 As we've known, provided Clover [Package](https://en.wikipedia.org/wiki/.pkg) is installable only on a Hackintosh based with macOS running.